-Over the past 2 years, I’ve shifted from generating leads primarily through outbound to getting the majority of my quality leads via inbound – with the largest percentage of them coming from LinkedIn.
+Over the past 2 years, I’ve shifted from generating leads primarily through outbound to getting the majority of my quality leads via inbound – with the largest percentage coming from LinkedIn lead generation.

 And I’ve spent zero dollars on ads, tech, automation, or any other hack or tool to do it.

-See, the truth is, most people think about social selling the wrong way.
-They think that since 75% of B2B buyers consult social media when making purchasing decisions, it means LinkedIn is a place to sell.
+The truth is most people think about social selling the wrong way.
+They think that since 75% of B2B buyers consult social media when making purchasing decisions, LinkedIn is a place to sell.

 But it’s not.
 And LinkedIn never intended it to be either.

 Instead, they created it as a place to help professionals build and maintain relationships (much like Facebook was originally created to help college students keep in touch).

 If you want to use LinkedIn to generate quality leads, you have to “connect” with those people first.
 But, like really connect – not just click a button.